apache/etch/README.txt

 group "etch.etch", artifact id "etch-java-runtime", and version "1.1.0".
 You may then reference Etch from your maven projects.

-= C and Python Bindings =
+= Python and XML Bindings =

-The source distribution includes code to support c and python bindings, but these bindings are not yet complete, and there is no build products associated with those.
+The source distribution includes code to support XML and python bindings, but these bindings are not yet complete, and there is no build products associated with those.
 They are mainly there to 1) capture the code contribution from cisco systems, and 2) inspire any fence sitters, ah, helpers to jump in and